 If an EDA ceases to exist for a period of three years the assets become the property of the Party.

-General meeting minutes of the EDA must be provided to the Central Party promptly.
+Meeting minutes of the EDA must be made available to EDA members and general meeting minutes of the EDA must be provided to the Central Party promptly.

-EDAs must provide such financial information to the Party as Federal Council may require
+EDAs must provide such financial information to the Party as Federal Council may require.

 EDAs will adopt a basic constitution provided by the Party.